Welcome to the

 When London Became An Island

-This website was initially published in conjunction with When London Became An Island, which went on sale in May 2008.
+This website was initially published in conjunction with When London Became An Island, which was published in 2008.
 The book covers the planning and construction of the Regents Canal between 1811 and 1820 and is usually available at the London Canal Museum.
 It is also available as a text only e-book on Kindle.
 Click here to find out more.

 The inaugurative meeting of the canal project was held on May 31st 1811 at the Percy Coffee House, on Percy Street, which is off Tottenham Court Road.
 On May 31st 2011 that first meeting was celebrated by a group of supporters and enthusiasts in a modern coffee shop, which stands within a few yards of the site of the original Percy Coffee House.

 The London Canal Museum, housed in a canal side building at Kings Cross, is the best place to find out more about London’s canals.
 Click here for the link to the London Canal Museum.
 A couple of years ago the information centre in the old lock keeper’s cottage at Camden Lock was enhanced and display boards now outline the history of the canal from inception to the present.
 The Friends of the Regents Canal were instrumental in the improvement of the information centre.
 Click here for the website of the Friends of the Regents Canal.

 Part 1 of the website features the canal as it is today.
 It was first created when the book was being written and is updated occasionally.
 There is also a section on the Hertford Union Canal (or Duckett’s Cut as it is sometimes called) which links the Regents Canal with the River Lee Navigation.
 This section may be accessed from the Bethnal Green to Limehouse section or by clicking here.

 Part 2 carries the texts of three documents dating from the time when the canal was being built.
 See below for more details.